-2 [see also: proceed, change into, make into, transform, appear, go back, transpire] We now turn to a brief discussion of another concept which is relevant to John's theorem. • We now turn to estimating Tf. • Implementation is the task of turning an algorithm into a computer program. • We turn the set of..... into a category by defining the morphisms to be..... • We now turn back to our main question. • It turns out that A is not merely symmetric, but actually selfadjoint. • This condition also turns out to be necessary. • However, this equality turned out to be a mere coincidence. • Our main finding in this paper is that this intuition turns out to be erroneous. • It should come as no surprise that a condition like $a_i \neq b_i$ turns up in this theorem. [= appears]
+2 [see also: proceed, change into, make into, transform, appear, go back, transpire] We now turn to a brief discussion of another concept which is relevant to John's theorem. • We now turn to estimating Tf. • Implementation is the task of turning an algorithm into a computer program. • We turn the set of.... into a category by defining the morphisms to be..... • We now turn back to our main question. • It turns out that A is not merely symmetric, but actually selfadjoint. • This condition also turns out to be necessary. • However, this equality turned out to be a mere coincidence. • Our main finding in this paper is that this intuition turns out to be erroneous. • It should come as no surprise that a condition like $a_i \neq b_i$ turns up in this theorem. [= appears]

 - twice [see also: double] The curve C encircles the origin twice.
 The diameter of F is about twice that of G. Let 2I denote the interval concentric with I but of twice its length.
 Any point not in B is moved by f a distance equal to twice the distance to M. - two [see also: three] The player has to decide which of the two strategies is better for him and act accordingly.
-[Not: "the 2 strategies"; the numbers 1 to 12, when used for counting objects (without units of measurement), should be written in words.]
+[NOT "the 2 strategies"; the numbers 1 to 12, when used for counting objects (without units of measurement), should be written in words.]
 The first two are simpler than the third.
-[Or: the third one; not: "The first two ones"] One of these lies in the union of the other two. the last two rows the following two maps a two-variable characterization twofold Then P covers M twofold. • The motivation for writing this paper was twofold.

-- two-thirds The sum of the depths is at most two-thirds of what it was before.
-Each tree is about two-thirds as deep as it was before. - type [see also: kind, sort, form] A function exhibiting this type of behaviour has been constructed in [9]. • It became clear that the Riemann integral should be replaced by some other type of integral, better suited for dealing with limit processes. • Section 2 presents two L^1 -type characterizations. • Then A is an algebra of type II. • All of the action in creating S{i+1} takes place in the individual cells of type 2 or 3. • It is a simple matter to remove all type 1 edges. • Therefore, the system (5) has a solution of the sought-for type. • for all f of the type specified in Theorem 4 - typical [of sth; see also: characteristic] This fact is typical of diffraction. - typically A computational restraint is the algebraic number theory involved in finding these ranks, which will typically be more demanding than in our example of Section 1.
-While nonparametric priors are typically difficult to manipulate, we believe the contrary is true for quantile pyramids.
-Here one typically takes E to lie in the subspace H.
+[OR the third one; not: "The first two ones"] One of these lies in the union of the other two. the last two rows the following two maps a two-variable characterization - twofold Then P covers M twofold.
+The motivation for writing this paper was twofold. - two-thirds The sum of the depths is at most two-thirds of what it was before.
+Each tree is about two-thirds as deep as it was before. - type [see also: kind, sort, form] A function exhibiting this type of behaviour has been constructed in [9]. • As is often the case with this type of sum, we can simplify our argument by taking advantage of multiplicativity. • It became clear that the Riemann integral should be replaced by some other type of integral, better suited for dealing with limit processes. • Section 2 presents two L^1 -type characterizations. • Then A is an algebra of type II. • All of the action in creating S{i+1} takes place in the individual cells of type 2 or 3. • It is a simple matter to remove all type 1 edges. • Therefore, the system (5) has a solution of the sought-for type. • for all f of the type specified in Theorem 4 \bullet Plugging these into (6) and grouping the elements of S together by type, we can use (16) to deduce that.....

+typical [of sth; see also: characteristic] This fact is typical of diffraction.

+typically A computational restraint is the algebraic number theory involved in finding these ranks, which will typically be more demanding than in our example of Section 1. • While nonparametric priors are typically difficult to manipulate, we believe the contrary is true for quantile pyramids. • Here one typically takes E to lie in the subspace H.